konfuzio-ai/konfuzio-sdk/quickstart-pycharm.md

 #### 1. PyCharm Setup
 To start off with, please download the Community version of PyCharm for your respective operating system here: https://www.jetbrains.com/de-de/pycharm/download/#section=windows.
 Once it is dowloaded, create a new Project in PyCharm (File -> New Project).
+Please also refer to this documentation for further explanations: https://www.jetbrains.com/help/pycharm/creating-empty-project.html.

 #### 2. Create a Virtual Environment